 If you have a high speed internet connection, watch the

-Intrepid Berkeley Explorer's free streaming video of
+Intrepid Berkeley Explorer's free video of this trip to

 White Sands and Bandalier